 Having all these elements of design and development fit into the final solution, we could eventually present the finished OpenLMIS version 3.0.
-It was an achievement we were proud of, yet not the end of SolDevelo’s adventure with OLMIS nor with enhancing healthcare in Africa.
+It was an achievement we were proud of.
+Yet not the end of SolDevelo’s adventure with OLMIS nor with enhancing healthcare in Africa.
 As mentioned before, initially we were building the core of the third version of OLMIS.
 When a country decides to implement the system though, it needs customization.
 Only then it can fully adapt to the unique healthcare of a particular land.
-Conducting implementation of OLMIS in Malawi turned out a very educational way to verify if our work can withstand the real-life conditions and truly help people to get better treatment fast.
+Conducting the implementation of OLMIS in Malawi turned out a very educational way.
+We had to verify if our work can withstand real-life conditions.
+We want to truly help people to get better treatment fast.

 Malawi implementation – not so easy

 There were plenty of things that could have gone wrong while working on this first implementation of new OLMIS.
 The deadlines were tight.
 All features and custom changes had to be up and running in around 3 months.
 This is not a very long period for a system scaling to the whole country.
 The scale turned out to be a bit challenging in fact.
 We uploaded all the data regarding medical orders dating back to 2012 along with information concerning around 6000 drugs used in Malawi.
 It overwhelmed OLMIS quite severely and required some vital changes in the approach.
 Our team had to introduce some other modifications as well to ensure that the system in Malawi runs as expected.
 To achieve this, we were working closely with the VillageReach foundation and the implementer of OLMIS in Malawi.

 Difficulties appearing along the way almost made Malawi withdraw from the project.
 Thanks to persistence, hard work, and effective cooperation, we managed to avoid such a disappointing outcome.
 OLMIS started to run in local health facilities.
 Today, it is an appreciated solution, that significantly affects the efficiency of work.